le-chang/nf-genetic-correlations/README.md

 There are several advantages of using the pipeline:
 1) Given that it uses an LDSC .sif image, there is no need to load old python versions to run LDSC.
 2) The pipeline formats and adapts the GWAS summary statistics for each tool.
-3) The user does not need to prepare additional files to run LAVA.
+3) The user does not need to prepare additional files to run LAVA (e.g., sample overlap file or info file).
+4) It partitions LAVA loci so that they run in parallel, which significantly reduces the running time.
-4) It is reproducible and the user can easily re-run the analysis by adding/removing GWAS datasets.
+5) It is reproducible and the user can easily re-run the analysis by adding/removing GWAS datasets from the metadata file.

 ---